-Recognized as one of Canada's Top 100 Employers (2016)
+Recognized as one of Canada's Top 100 Employers

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 8, 2015)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 8, 2018)

-Here are some of the reasons why Agriculture Financial Services Corporation / AFSC was selected as one of Canada's Top 100 Employers (2016), Top Employers for Canadians Over 40 (2016) and Alberta's Top Employers (2016) :
+Here are some of the reasons why Agriculture Financial Services Corporation / AFSC was selected as one of Canada's Top 100 Employers (2019), Top Employers for Canadians Over 40 (2019) and Alberta's Top Employers (2018) :

-- AFSC actively seeks experienced adjusters for their knowledge (with the average age for adjusters being 53 years) -- also helps employees prepare for life after work with retirement planning courses tailored to employees under and over 45, phased-in retirement work options and generous contributions to a defined benefit pension
+- AFSC actively seeks experienced adjusters for their knowledge (with the average age of adjusters being 50 years) -- the organization also helps employees prepare for life after work with tailored retirement planning courses, phased-in retirement work options and generous contributions to a defined benefit pension

 - AFSC offers new employees 3 weeks of paid vacation to start as well as a credit of 5 additional vacation days during their first year of employment -- considers previous work experience when setting vacation entitlements for experienced candidates

 - Additionally, AFSC supports employee efforts to balance work and their personal lives with a variety of flexible work arrangements and a special leave policy that provides employees with up to 10 paid days off each year for family care, bereavement, community service and personal wellness

 Values and human connection define AFSC's approach to producers